Current Projects

 New Home being built in Tukwila, WA.
 The landscape design features include a green roof, alternative lawn, permeable paving, wildlife habitat with northwest native plants and raised vegetable beds.
 Two Western red cedar trees removed prior to construction were milled and re-used for fencing and the garden arbor.
 The design incorporates wheelchair accessibility.

 Status: Construction of the home is complete.
-The NW native habitat landscape is being installed in fall 2010 by owner.
+The NW native habitat landscape and kitchen garden was installed in fall 2010 by owner.

 Cabana and Shoreline Garden Renovation